Crossbreeding for profit

 Understanding your objectives in beef production is paramount to any successful breeding program, including crossbreeding.
 These objectives may include:

-- Age and weight of cattle that are to be turned off,
+- Age and weight of cattle that are to be turned off.

-- Type of country that the cattle will run on
+- Type of country that the cattle will run on.

 - Base herd.
-The breed of cattle that you have now will also influence your objectives
+The breed of cattle that you have now will also influence your objectives.

-- - Time frame for your operation.
+- Time frame for your operation.

+Some of the most widely recognised advantages of crossbreeding is that traits from different breeds can be incorporated without having to change breeds entirely.
 For instance, whether you operate a predominately Brahman, Santa Gertrudis or Droughtmaster based herd in the tropics, or a Hereford, Angus or Shorthorn based herd in temperate areas, you are still able to capitalise from Heterosis without changing the breed of cattle that has performed well for you in the past.